tomwray13/sendgrid-email-receipt/README.md

 # Template design for email receipt

-## Credit to Sendgrid

-This template was modified from the open source set of [email templates provided by Sendgrid](https://github.com/sendgrid/email-templates).
+**Credit to Sendgrid:**This template was modified from the open source set of [email templates provided by Sendgrid](https://github.com/sendgrid/email-templates).
 Please follow their respective usage, purpose, contribution and licencing docs.

 ## Usage